 Sellers are responsible for providing the offering plan and other due diligence materials to the buyer and their attorney at the time of an accepted offer.
 Digital versions are rarely acceptable, so it must be a physical copy.
 If a seller no longer has a copy of the offering plan, they can request one from the building’s managing agent, a board member, or the attorney who assisted them with the original purchase.
 Requesting a copy from the managing agent should be a last resort as they usually charge several hundred dollars for printing a new copy.

-In the improbable event that neither the managing agent, board members, or real estate attorney has a copy of the offering plan, then you can submit a Freedom of Information Law request with the NYS Attorney General’s office.
+Suppose neither the managing agent, board members, or real estate attorney has a copy of the offering plan.
+In that case, you can submit a Freedom of Information Law request with the NYS Attorney General’s office.
 It may take as much as 20 business days to receive a reply, so be patient if you go this route.
 Buyers should be aware that this isn’t necessarily a red flag if it happens.
-It’s not too uncommon with OLDER co-op buildings, and, in any case, the offering plan becomes less relevant the older it gets.
+It’s not too uncommon with older co-op buildings, and, in any case, the offering plan becomes less relevant the older it gets.

 Final ThoughtsFinal Thoughts

 While their size can make them physically intimidating, offering plans are a crucial document that buyers need to familiarize themselves with.
 They exist for your protection and, once reviewed, can provide vital intel that allows you to be a more informed buyer.
 They should be read in conjunction with the board minutes and building financial statements to get the most out of them.